jpir13/wwultd/README.md

 * uses [OpenWeatherMaps API](https://openweathermap.org/)
 * suggests a location based on activity
-* possibility to search for current weather for any location
+* possibility to search current weather for any location